Greening the Curriculum

 - who have a clear understanding of how their health and ecosystem health are interrelated

-- who know they are a part of Nature
+- who know they are part of Nature

 - who understand the ecological principles underlying how life works on Earth